oils-for-unix/oils/doc/ysh-tour.md

 - Capers: stateless coprocesses
 - Functions
   - Unifying with procs and builtin sub
-  - Defining in Oil and JavaScript
+  - Defining in YSH and JavaScript
 -->

-## Appendix: Example of an Oil Module
+## Appendix: Example of an YSH Module

-Oil can be used to write simple "shell scripts" or longer programs.
+YSH can be used to write simple "shell scripts" or longer programs.
 It has *procs* and *modules* to help with the latter.

 A module is just a file, like this: